 Are you looking for the most effective way to teach children to read?
 This analogy will change the way you think about teaching phonics – for good!
 As a reading intervention teacher, I successfully based my phonics instruction off of this analogy.
-Now, you can too!
+So now, you can too!

 I remember being a teenager and learning how to drive.
 Do you remember that?